datafordemocracy/blogdown_source/content/project/public-presidency.md

 menu = "main"
 +++

-## Monitoring Presidential News Streams
+## Monitoring Presidential Information Streams

 The initial project of the Data for Democracy Lab @ UVA, The Public Presidency Project, began to form after a series of conversations with people from a variety of perspectives who consistently communicated: "I can't read/watch the news anymore.
 It's too...[exhausting, depressing, anger-inducing, polarizing, ... ]."